bhauman/bhauman.github.com/_posts/2026-02-16-grow-your-own-multi-agent-workflow.md

 **Code changes are serial—and that's fine.**
 You might think this would be slow compared to running agents in parallel.
 In practice, the bottleneck is never the builder; it's keeping the task list full.
 The builder chews through tasks faster than you can design them.

-"Serial" doesn't mean "waiting around."
-It means everything happens on one branch in one working directory.

-I tried the parallel approach—git worktrees, multiple branches, agents running simultaneously on different features.
-It sounds fast, but managing it divided my attention.
-I spent energy on git logistics instead of thinking about the actual problem.
-With this workflow, I'm able to keep my flow.
-When you're working on a contiguous set of features, the simplicity of serial changes on a single branch is hard to beat.

 ---

 **Fresh context per task.**